WilliGross/MathFunctions/README.md

 # Mathe
 This is a program to manage functions.
 It can create linear and exponential functions through two given points.
 Afterwards you can have it calculate value tables and check if a specified point lies on the function's graph.

-This program is using "Javaluator" by fathzer: http://javaluator.sourceforge.net
+This program uses "Javaluator" by fathzer: http://javaluator.sourceforge.net and "SimpleFileStorage" by DeBukkIt: https://github.com/DeBukkIt/SimpleFileStorage